JeremyMir/LauzHack/README.md

-# Bot transcirbing voice messages
+# Bot transcribing voice messages
 ## Intro
 Everyone has that annoying friend that sends way too long voice messages.
 Using our bot voice messages will be automatically transcribed into text.
 ## Installation